301 vs 302 Redirects: What's the Difference?

 curl -I -L https://example.com/old-page

 Look for the HTTP/1.1 301 or HTTP/1.1 302 line in each hop of the response.
 If you see a 302 where you expected a 301, fix it at the source: your server config, your .htaccess, your CDN rules, or your application code.
+For more testing approaches, see How to Check URL Redirects and How to Trace Redirects with cURL.

 If the move is permanent, use 301.
 If it is temporary, use 302.
 When in doubt, it is almost always a 301.
 The cost of a wrong 302 (lost link equity, slower indexing) far outweighs the cost of a wrong 301 (aggressive browser caching you can work around).